gijsvanhoutum/gijsvanhoutum.github.io/index.md

 In my spare time I love to write software and restore old motorcycles/cars with my dad.
 During holidays I like to explore, hike, ski or sail the seas.

-Some of my projects are listed below!
+Some of my public projects are listed below!
 Please take a look at them.
 Some include code, which is hosted on Github, others are not.
 All code related to work is confidential, therefore I am not able to share any of that.
+None of these projects are forked, so only orignal stuff!

 Have fun!